yuyenchang/uncertainty_sat/README.md

 This project provides a model to predict the orbital position of a satellite, specifically the International Space Station (ISS), using Two-Line Element (TLE) data.
 It uses a Recurrent Neural Network (RNN) with LSTM layers to predict future satellite positions and includes uncertainty estimation to account for prediction uncertainties.

-## Features

-- **Satellite Prediction**: Loads TLE data for ISS and generates satellite position predictions.
-- **Uncertainty Estimation**: Adds random Gaussian noise to simulate uncertainty in predictions.
-- **RNN Model with LSTM**: A neural network model that accounts for temporal dependencies in satellite position data.
-- **Visualization**: Plots 3D trajectory predictions with uncertainty bands for various viewpoints.

 ## Installation

 1. **Clone the repository**: